 Document your budget assumptions.
 For instance:

 By setting this budget in the plan, you can later measure ROI properly.
 It’s also a reality check – if you listed a ton of tactics in Step 5 and the budget reveals you can’t fund all those, you might trim some now.
-Better to have a realistic, prioritised plan than an over-ambitious one that you can’t execute due to funds.

 A marketing plan isn’t complete without specifying how you’ll track progress.
 Remember those objectives from Step 1?
 Now you determine the Key Performance Indicators (KPIs) that tell you if you’re on track to meet them, and other metrics for each channel.